Joel Hamilton: Credits

-Hamilton has produced and mixed three studio albums for alternative rock band Highly Suspect.
+Hamilton produced and mixed three studio albums for alternative rock band Highly Suspect.
 The band’s debut album Mister Asylum was nominated for Best Rock Album at the 2015 Grammy Awards, and the song “Lydia” was nominated for the Grammy Award for Best Rock Song.
 From their second album The Boy Who Died Wolf, the song “My Name Is Human” was nominated for Best Rock Song at the subsequent award ceremony.
 Highly Suspect's third album MCID (2019) includes: